scottdware/zone2global/README.md

 This script is used to build the standalone binaries.
 If you wish to use the same functionality in your own scripts, you can view the function(s) code in the main [go-junos][go-junos] library [here][convert-code].

+> The underlying communication is over Netconf/SSH.
+Please make sure your devices allow this.

 ### Download

 Head over to the [releases][releases] page to download the latest version.